 A student once joked that, “9 out of 10 times when you ask a question, the answer is viscosity.”
 While it’s probably not quite 9 out of 10, the student did have a point.
-I like asking students why things happen, and quite often viscosity is the answer.
-Put another way, if the viscosity of the material was either consistent or predictable, this whole injection molding thing would be easy.
+We like asking why things happen, and quite often viscosity is indeed the answer.
+If the viscosity of the material was either consistent or predictable, this whole injection molding thing would be easy.

 If, by the student’s estimation, 90% of our issues come back to viscosity, it sure would make sense to track it.
 This article covers the definition and characteristics of viscosity, why it’s important to monitor viscosity, and how to measure viscosity.

 When a new lot of material comes in, the vendor will often specify what results that lot received from the MFI test.
 In our classes, we teach that we can expect up to a 20% viscosity shift in the material itself, irrespective of any damage the molder may or may not do to it.
 If this sounds like a large number, look at your next lot and you will see that the tolerance range on a “12 melt” material maybe as large as 7 to 15 percent, or even a bit over 20 percent!

 As valuable as knowing the MFI of a particular lot is, consider that this is a very small sample (quite literally a few grams) of a tremendous amount of material—perhaps hundreds of tons.
 Even molders who are aware of MFI often relegate it to the realm of the material suppliers.
 Once the lot is out of the shipping dock, MFI becomes a forgotten concept, which is unfortunate, because the MFI test can tell us a great deal about our material.

-The Melt Flow Indexer can be purchased for much less than the far more common moisture analyzer and can be a very helpful tool for determining if a material has degraded.
+A Melt Flow Indexer can be purchased for much less than the far more common moisture analyzer and can be a very helpful tool for determining if a material has degraded.
 It uses a weighted plunger to push plastic out of a heated pot, and although not every molder has this particular piece of equipment, they all have something very similar—an injection molding machine.

 Viscosity can be thought of as how hard we are working to flow the material.
 If I asked you, “What is more work: moving 50 pounds, 10 feet or moving 100 pounds, 5 feet,” you could make the argument that they are both equal amounts of effort.
 We can use the same thought process to calculate the effective viscosity of our material.
 By multiplying the fill time by the injection pressure at transfer, we can approximate how hard the machine is working and for how long.